 For years, cybersecurity regulations lagged behind innovation.
 Companies built faster, smarter, more distributed systems, but regulators were slow to respond.
 But that era is over.

 With the EU’s NIS2 Directive and Cyber Resilience Act (CRA), the rules of engagement have fundamentally changed.
-Security is no longer a matter of best practice – it’s a legal, operational, and competitive necessity.
-And nowhere is this shift more disruptive than at the edge, where AI, data, and critical infrastructure converge.
+Security is no longer a matter of best practice, it’s a legal, operational, and competitive necessity, especially right now when the whole geopolitical situation globally is changed and the security of each individual organization becomes a matter of national security.
+And nowhere is this shift more disruptive than at the edge, where AI, data, and critical infrastructure converge, which are widely targeted not only by money-driven cyber adversary groups or individual criminals, but nation-wide cyber criminal groups who do not seek recognition or blackmail for ransomware pay-out, their goals are very far from that.
+The EU government understands that and deliberately changes the rules of the game.

 Recent Incidents That Changed the Conversation